Here's the flow. Read our git protocol for the git commands.

 - They make comments and ask questions directly on lines of code in the GitHub web interface or in Slack.

-- When satisfied, they comment on the pull request "Ready to merge."
+- When satisfied, they approve or comment on the pull request that it's ready to merge.

 - Rebase interactively.
 Squash commits like "Fix whitespace" into one or a small number of valuable commit(s).
 Edit commit messages to reveal intent.